Students collaborating on assignments, using a laptop, notebooks, and textbooks in class.

 • Students interested in taking excess units should contact Anthony Cervantes, Admissions & Records Supervisor, for additional information at Cervantesanthony@fhda.edu.

-Since the implementation of CA Assembly Bill 705 (AB705), Foothill College uses multiple measures—high school transcripts and guided self-placement assessments—to make recommendations for taking your first Math, English, ESLL, and Chemistry courses.
+• Since the implementation of CA Assembly Bill 705 (AB705), Foothill College uses multiple measures—high school transcripts and guided self-placement assessments—to make recommendations for taking your first Math, English, ESLL, and Chemistry courses.
+The Testing & Assessment Center can assist you in finding the right course placements.

 Many Foothill courses are transferable to the University of California (UC) and California State University (CSU) systems.
 These courses are noted in the course catalog.